 Hi Reyna.
 I'm from China!
 My father is an ambassador to the United Nations, so I've been lucky enough to travel around quite a lot.
 I see that you're from New Jersey.
 That's cool!
 I've never been there.
 But I bet there's some really hip fashion in that area, being so close to New York City and everything.
 Bye bye!

 I would like to start a business, but I don't know what to do. -- Bobby, age 12, Massachusetts

 Greetings and salutations, Bobby!
 You've come to the right place.
 Fortunately, we've recently answered a question quite similar to yours.
 Peruse Elena's response to Reign from Georgia for some excellent advice.
 And best of luck with your new venture!

 I have a marketing idea I want to pursue for Amazon's Kindle Fire.
 How can I protect my idea before sharing it with corporate? -- Alexa, age 17, Wyoming

 Do you guys have any new webisodes?
-I've seen all of the ones on here right now and I can't wait for more! -- Max, age not given, Massachusetts
+I've seen all of the ones on here right now and I can't wait for more! -- Max, age 12, Massachusetts

 How much do you get paid to do the webisodes? -- Croix, age 11, Massachusetts

 Hey, Dude.
 How's it goin'?
 So, about the webisodes…why do you ask?
 My parents always said it's not polite to talk about how much you make, or something.
 Anyway, the most important thing for me is just getting a chance to hang out with my buds in the club.
 Very cool!

 Hey Radley.
 How many times have you been interrupted by Elena? -- Ramsey, age 12, Virginia